Table of Content

 A good trick is to use your consumptive hobbies to create something.
 If you like watching movies, perhaps you could start a blog on movie reviews.
 If you like reading, you could join a book club and share your ideas and make friends!

-Man is a social animal.
+We are social animals.
 Isolating ourselves can have adverse effects on our mental health.
 So, strengthen your old friendships and build new ones!
 Take time to give a call to your old friends and have a conversation.
 An easy way to make new friends is to join a class or club for a hobby of your interest.

-In a club or class, you will meet other individuals who share the same interest.
-Furthermore, chances are higher than they are also looking to make friends with similar people.
-So, if you join a cricket club, you will meet others who are interested in cricket, like you.
-If you join a language class, students there would be looking to make friends practice, and improve their language skills.
+In a club or class, you will meet other individuals with the same interest.
+Furthermore, chances are higher that they are also looking to make friends with similar people.

 It is easier said than done.
 However, emotional awareness and self-discipline can help you control your negative thoughts.
-Both, wallowing in self-pity and being constantly anxious about the future, causes you to get caught up in your thoughts.
+Wallowing in self-pity and constantly anxious about the future cause you to get caught up in your thoughts.
 When you feel very alone, call a friend, and strike up a conversation.
 If you feel isolated, go out and do some activities with your loved ones.
 Go for a walk around the park or play with your children.
-Take action to control and stop your negative thoughts.
+Take action to control and challenge your negative thoughts.